Taco Soup and 14 More Favorite Mexican Recipes

 - Combine Velveeta, chilies, soup, milk and meat; heat until cheese melts.

 - Bake at 350 degrees in oven for 15 to 20 minutes until heated through.

 Bread machine tortillas are a quick and easy way to make tortillas.
 I have issues with kneading and stirring because my hands have arthritis in them.

 Fresh homemade tortillas are a great treat for the family.
 They can be used for quesadillas, breakfast burritos, fajitas or just buttered and devoured!

 Sometimes mine are not so round, but it does not matter, they still taste yummy.
 You can also buy a tortilla press that makes them for you, I think I will look for one!
 You can keep dough balls refrigerated, so you can have the fresh, hot tortillas anytime!

 Okay, you will need to get the bread machine all set-up.

-- 2 cups bread flour (can use wheat too)
+- 2 cups bread flour (or wheat flour)

 - ½ teaspoon salt